Backbase/golden-sample-app-ios/README.md

 bundle exec fastlane setup
 ```

-## Login
+## Usage and login

-The Golden Sample App uses the API Sandbox environment, to login to the application you can use the [test accounts](https://backbase.io/developers/documentation/api-sandbox/retail-banking-usa/retail-user-credentials/).
+The Golden Sample App is configured to use the API Sandbox environment out of the box.
+To be able to connect to this environment you need a Sandbox API key which can be obtained from the API Sandbox team and needs to be added to config.json.
+To login to the app the API Sandbox [test accounts](https://backbase.io/developers/documentation/api-sandbox/retail-banking-usa/retail-user-credentials/) can be used.